 Legal as well as academic robes are the oldest costumes still worn and the most ancient tradition alive.

 Wearing a robe for the judicial professions is primarily a requirement and more importantly, an international tradition with minor costume differences between nations.

-“The dress is above all the most brilliant manifestation of the symbol of justice.
-Its entire history shows that the dress of the people of the Palace is only the reflection of the superior authority which legitimizes the magistrate or the lawyer in his office.
-Among the many symbols illustrating justice and giving it a ritual character (the scales, the blindfold, the sword).
-The dress is the only one still visually relevant.
+“The dress is above all the symbol of justice.
+Its entire history (since the middle age) shows that the judicial dress gives superior authority to judges and lawyers and strongly support their actions.
+Among the many symbols of justice contributing to its ritual character (the scales, the blindfold, the sword), the dress is the only one still visually relevant.

-It also specifies the role of each.
-For citizens attending a trial for the first time, costume plays a key role in understanding the proceedings.
-It also contributes significantly to the ceremonial aspect of justice, an aspect which is far from negligible in its social dimension.
+It also clarifies each one's role.
+For citizens attending a trial for the first time, costume plays a key role in understanding the conduct of the hearing.
+It also significantly contributes to the ceremonial aspect of justice, emphasizing its social dimension.

-The individual and his personality are thus erased in favor of his function: to be one of the actors in a court decision by using the prerogatives inherent in his role.
-The world of justice being part of the nobility of dress, with all the visible and distinctive signs, thus creating a real distance from the simple subject (especially on the length of the dress: the longer the dress, the higher the rank ". ").
+The individual and his personality disappear behind the dress: be one of the actors of a court decision using rights and duties related to his role.
+The world of justice being part of the "noblesse de robe", with all the visible and distinctive signs, creates a real distance from the simple citizen (the longer the dress, the higher the ranking).

-The dress thus seems to mark a separation between two worlds, that of the profane and the “extraordinary world”, outside ordinary time.
-The dress helps create a feeling of belonging to a timeless justice, outside the fashions that follow one another so quickly.
+The dress thus seems to draw a clear line between two worlds: the profane's world and the “extraordinary world”.
+It helps create a feeling of a timeless justice, disconnected from any kind of trends or fashions, which follow one another so quickly.

 But wearing the dress, which is an obligation, not an option, is linked to the oath and therefore does not only give rights but also duties. "